Vent cover units for all major vintage historical house and commercial building styles as well as modern and interpretive structure trends

 If you have a historic house such as a craftsman bungalow, American foursquare, English revival style such as Tudor or Cotswald cottage then you can really perk up the ambience of the home by incorporating a decorative vent cover.
 To avoid incompatibility we've added supplementary designs that work well with many other styles such as Colonial, Victorian, retro, industrial, ranch, and innumerable others.
 Also, we offer myriad air returns, both with and without integrated filters.
 Hover over the buttons just underneath the logo to view our extensive collections of heat vents for wall, floor, or ceiling.

-Custom vent covers in both wood and metal for floor, wall, and ceiling in addition to baseboard locations
+Custom vent covers in both wood and metal for floor, wall, and ceiling and baseboard locations

 A custom vent cover is generally a necessity when you encounter a variety of conditions such as a duct opening with length and width dimensions that are substantially different than a standard size.
 Depending upon the style there is usually infinitesimal wiggle room, but occasionally the dimensions are extremely divergent.
 Numerous people have duct openings located between two baseboards, where the typical width is either thirteen or fifteen inches.
 However, there are many people for whom the the necessary width is some kind of incomprehensible fractional number and often the height and thickness are bizarre measurements as well.
 Maybe you some some kind of trapezoid shape, or are unable to have a standard width flange on one side of the vent cover.
 There are situations in which custom vent covers may be needed.

 Historic motifs used on some vent cover units specific to the craftsman movement and associated house styles